Scrat95220/DomoticzGazpar/README.md

 and change:

-    GASPAR_USERNAME="nom.prenom@mail.com"
+    GASPAR_USERNAME=nom.prenom@mail.com
-    GASPAR_PASSWORD="password"
+    GASPAR_PASSWORD=password
     NB_DAYS_IMPORTED=30
     DOMOTICZ_ID=123
     DOMOTICZ_ID_M3=456

-Where NB_DAYS_IMPORTED correspond to the number of days to impirt and DOMOTICZ_ID is id device on domoticz and DOMOTICZ_ID_M3 is the id device of a virtual 'Smart Meter, Gas' device in m3 if exists
+Where NB_DAYS_IMPORTED correspond to the number of days to import and DOMOTICZ_ID is id device on domoticz and DOMOTICZ_ID_M3 is the id device of a virtual 'Smart Meter, Gas' device in m3 if exists

 Configuration file will not be deleted in future updates.